 The gold standard treatment for abdominal wall hernia is surgery with mesh implantation.
-The robotic platform allows the surgeon to perform those surgeries while decreasing wound morbidity, which is extremely high in open repairs (up to 25-30%).
+MIS allows the surgeon to perform those surgeries while decreasing wound morbidity, which is extremely high in open repairs (up to 25-30%).

-With a strong practical focus, the course will include anatomical, clinical and surgical oriented lectures, anatomical dissection with hands-on supervision and clinical case discussions to consolidate learning objectives.
+Utilizing a strong practical focus, this course will include anatomical, clinical and surgical oriented lectures, anatomical dissection with hands-on supervision and clinical case discussions to consolidate learning objectives.
 The face-to-face relationship between the faculty and participants makes this course an important technical experience for all specialists who want to improve their abilities to treat abdominal wall hernias as well as better address diagnosis for patients presenting with these hernias.

-- Examine and analyze the surgical techniques and methodology behind abdominal wall hernia repairs
+- Examine and analyze the surgical techniques and methodology behind abdominal wall hernia repairs.

-- Discuss the role of the robotic surgical system in correcting abdominal wall defects
+- Discuss the role of the robotic surgical system in correcting abdominal wall defects.

-- Physicians: $2,200
+- Physicians: $2,700

-- Hands On Lab is limited to 20 participants – register now to secure your spot!
+- Hands On Lab is limited to 10 participants – register now to secure your spot!

 Eduardo Parra-Davila, MD, FACS, FASCRS (United States)

-Flavio Malcher, MD, MSc, FACS (Brazil)
+Flavio Malcher, MD, MSc, FACS (United States)

-Leandro Totti Cavazolla, MD, MSc, PhD (Brazil)
+Leandro Totti Cavazzola, MD, MSc, PhD (Brazil)